pszkotak/openthread/examples/platforms/nrf52840/README.md

 $ make -f examples/Makefile-nrf52840 USB=1
 ```

-Note, that if Windows 7 or earlier is used, an additional USB CDC driver has to be loaded.
+If you are using Windows 7 or earlier, you must load an additional USB CDC driver.
-It can be found in `third_party/NordicSemiconductor/libraries/usb/nordic_cdc_acm_example.inf`
+The driver can be found in `third_party/NordicSemiconductor/libraries/usb/nordic_cdc_acm_example.inf`.

-## nRF52840 dongle support (PCA10059)
+### nRF52840 dongle support (PCA10059)

 You can build the libraries with support for USB bootloader with automatic USB DFU trigger support in PCA10059.
 As this dongle uses the native USB support, you must enable it as well.